lienbcn/AMLT-learn/README.md

 To install:

     python setup.py install

-It also can be installed using pip install AMLT-learn
+It also can be installed using:

+   pip install AMLT-learn